maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 matching, and the only reason further matching does not occur is because both possible exact matches have already been instantiated.

-If, however, we add another rule, `{{1, 2}, {1, 2, 3}} -> {{2, 3}}`, the system will keep evolving indefinitely as
+If, however, we add another rule, `{{1, 2}, {1, 2, 3}} -> {{2, 3}}`, the system will keep evolving indefinitely, as
 `{2, 3}` created after applying the new rule is not the same `{2, 3}` as was created by the first rule.
-Therefore it will be matched again by the second rule.
+Therefore, it will be matched again by the second rule.
-After that, the second and the third rules will keep "oscillating" supplying inputs to one another:
+After that, the second and third rules will keep "oscillating", supplying inputs to one another:

 ```wl
 In[] := WolframModel[<|"PatternRules" -> {{{1, 2}} -> {{2, 3}},